Tag Archives: communication

 While applying dressage with my naturally gaited horses, contact and connection have led to enormous changes in posture balance, relaxation, engagement, and rhythm to produce quality smooth gaits and full range of motion.

-Enjoy the journey to longer strides and smoother gaits, naturally and humanely with dressage!
+Enjoy the journey to smoother gaits, naturally and humanely with dressage!